vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_commands_code.md

 	vkb::Device vkbDevice = deviceBuilder.build().value();

-	// Get the VkDevice handle used in the rest of a vulkan application _device = vkbDevice.device;
+	// Get the VkDevice handle used in the rest of a Vulkan application _device = vkbDevice.device;
 	_chosenGPU = physicalDevice.physical_device;